LordDemonos/Quarm.Guide/wiki/installing-the-game.md

 There are several EQ User Interfaces that have been modified to work with Project Quarm and Zeal.
 A list of these can be found down under [Where to get Quarm User Interfaces](after-installing-the-game#where-to-get-quarm-user-interfaces).
 If you are looking for something simple and quick to get started with, I have compressed a more complete collection of duxaUI files, the default UI for Quarm/TAKP clients, found [here](https://github.com/LordDemonos/Quarm.Guide/blob/master/assets/duxaUI.7z?raw=true).

 If you are already using a custom user interface, you can determine which UI elements are missing Zeal features and causing errors by analyzing the `UIErrors.txt file` found within the root of your TAKP folder.
 An easy fix is to download another UI that has everything working such as [qqui Calmethar](https://www.eqinterface.com/downloads/fileinfo.php?id=6959), and just move the files you need into the UI folder you are using.
 Most user interfaces can be pieced together from different sources to achieve the look and feel you prefer.

+### Verify Zeal Installation

+To verify that Zeal has been installed correctly, follow these steps:

+1. Log into the game and type `/zeal version` to check the version number.
+2. Use `/help zeal` to see the list of available commands.
+3. Open the Options window in-game (usually by pressing 'ALT + O' or clicking the Options button from the window selector).
+4. Look for new tabs or settings related to Zeal features, such as the "Zeal", "Cam" or "FPS Limit".

+If you see these new options, it further confirms that Zeal is working correctly.

 ### Zeal Crash Reports